Capture a search event

 Search event validation

-To validate the search event was sent, use the developer tools for client-side request verification to inspect your visit to ensure everything done using the UI is captured as a set of consistent and coherent events.
+To validate that the search event was sent, use the developer tools for client-side request verification to inspect your visit to ensure that everything done using the UI is captured as a set of consistent and coherent events.
 This must occur after the implementation is applied.

 1 A search

-event is sent whenever the user interacts with the search box or a Facet.
+event is sent whenever the user interacts with the search box or a facet.

 2 The actionCause